 Reflection 2.
 Geographic community foundations often market to millionaires

 Over the years I have noticed that many community foundations market themselves to wealthy individuals.
-Community foundations’ original intent was to pool community assets to increase the quality of life in their respective regions.
+Community foundations’ original intent was to pool local assets to increase the quality of life in their respective regions.
 Today, fund minimums, often $10,000 or more, frequently cause potential donors to look elsewhere to give.
-Community foundations must consider how individuals can support them at an appropriate level and create options for all community gifts.
+These foundations must consider how individuals can support them at an appropriate level and create options for all gifts.

 Reflection 3.
 Creating space and opportunity are often two different things

 Both foundations of identity and faith are often created out of a need to be seen within the field of philanthropy.
 Historically, community foundation donors, directors, and executives have often been white, utilized a very western model of philanthropy, and focused on individualized giving for collective impact.
 Although more traditional community foundations may create space for giving, they also need to consider how they are creating opportunities for all individuals in a community to give.
 In some cultures, giving is highly collective for collective impact, whereas in others, giving takes place at a hyperlocal level.
 Neighborhood funds could be an option in both cases.
 Furthermore, the endowment model of foundations may deter individuals from giving when the problem they seek to address is a concern today, rather than one in the far or distant future.